Thomas Jefferson Speaks to YOU,

 deliberate, systematic plan of reducing us to slavery.

-Experience hath shewn, that even under the best forms [of government] those
+hath shewn, that even under the best forms [of

-entrusted with power have, in time, and by slow operations,
+government] those entrusted with power have, in time, and by slow operations, perverted it into

 It

-is neither wealth nor splendor; but tranquility and
+It is neither wealth nor splendor; but tranquility

 path of destruction.